Periodontal Disease Treatment in Edmonds

 - Inflammation in the body is a significant factor associated with chronic diseases related to aging (heart disease, diabetes, cancer, Alzheimer’s disease).
 The mouth is a significant source of inflammation when gum disease is present.

-- Risk factors increasing the potential for tooth loss from gum disease:tobacco use, diabetes, a family history of gum disease, arthritis, are post-menopausal, osteoporosis,
+- Risk factors increasing the potential for tooth loss from gum disease: tobacco use, diabetes, a family history of gum disease, arthritis, are post-menopausal, osteoporosis, stress and obesity.

 How to recognize and detect Gum Disease

 - Gum disease is generally not painful – many suffer from it without knowing they have it.

 - Measuring the depth of your gum pockets correlates to how healthy your gums are.

 - Bleeding is an indicator of active gum disease.
 Healthy gums should not bleed, appear swollen or be painful.